spcourse/bigdata/en/temperature_challenge/index.md

+## Temperature challenges

+These assignments are not required, but enable you to practice some more of the concepts of this module.

+### Challenge 1:

-<details markdown="1"><summary  markdown="span"> **Extra challenge:** </summary> If you are up for a challenge, you can also use coordinates and create a barchart that has both summer and tropical days in it!
+If you are up for a challenge, you can also use coordinates and create a barchart that has both summer and tropical days in it!

 Have a look at and then run the example below:

 ~~~
 import matplotlib.pyplot as plt